AdobeDocs/campaign-web.en/help/v8/content/brands.md

 >[!AVAILABILITY]
 >
 >This capability is released as a private beta.
-It becomes progressively available to all customers in upcoming releases.
+It will become progressively available to all customers in upcoming releases.

 Brand guidelines are a comprehensive set of rules and standards that define a brand's visual and verbal identity.
 They serve as a reference to ensure consistent brand representation across all marketing and communication channels.